microsoft/DMF/Dmf/Documentation/Driver Module Framework.md

 Other notes:<br>
 * Callbacks that acquire a `WDFWAITLOCK` or perform synchronous I/O must run at PASSIVE_LEVEL.<br>
-* Generally speaking it is best to not perform synchronous I/O during queue callbacks it because doing so blocks the calling thread.<br>
+* Generally speaking, it is best to not perform synchronous I/O during queue callbacks because doing so blocks the calling thread.<br>
 * These notes apply only to KMDF.
 In UMDF, all callbacks execute at PASSIVE_LEVEL always.<br>

 DMF Coding Conventions